irisnet/irishub/docs/concepts/validator-faq.md

 ### How often will a validator be chosen to propose the next block?
 Does it go up with the quantity of bonded Atoms

 The validator that is selected to propose the next block is called proposer.
 Each proposer is selected deterministically, and the frequency of being chosen is proportional to the voting power (i.e. amount of bonded IRIS) of the validator.
-For example, if the total bonded stake across all validators is 100 IRIS and a validator's total stake is 10, then this validator will proposer ~10% of the blocks.
+For example, if the total bonded stake across all validators is 100 IRIS and a validator's total stake is 10, then this validator will propose ~10% of the blocks.

 ### What is the incentive to stake